Pieter Kok

-Pieter Kok (born in June 1972) is a Dutch physicist and one of the co-developers of quantum interferometric optical lithography.
+Pieter Kok is a Dutch physicist and one of the co-developers of quantum interferometric optical lithography.

-Kok was born in Friesland in the Netherlands.
-In 1997 he graduated from the University of Utrecht with a degree in Foundations of Quantum Theory.
-In 2001, he received his PhD in physics from the University of Wales, Bangor.
 His research specializations include linear optical implementations of quantum communication and computation protocols, quantum teleportation and the interpretation of quantum theory.

-Dr. Kok has worked in the Quantum Computing Technologies Group at the NASA/Jet Propulsion Laboratory, in Pasadena, California, Hewlett-Packard Laboratories in Bristol, England and at the Department of Materials, University of Oxford.
 He is a Professor of Theoretical Physics at the University of Sheffield.

-He and his wife, Rose Roberto, live in northern England with their two children.
+Professor Kok was born in Friesland, Netherlands, graduated from the University of Utrecht with a masters in degree in Foundations of Quantum Theory, and later completing a PhD in physics from the University of Wales, Bangor in 2001.
+He has previously worked in the Quantum Computing Technologies Group at the NASA/Jet Propulsion Laboratory, in Pasadena, California, Hewlett-Packard Laboratories in Bristol, England and at the Department of Materials, University of Oxford.